koriavinash1/DeepBrainSeg/WINDOWS 10 INSTALLATION GUIDE.md

 python DeepBrainSegUI.py #as advised on the main repository or simply run the python file from IDLE35.
 `

-The result should be similar to what you see in [the first image of this readme](https://github.com/JordanMicahBennett/DeepBrainSeg/blob/master/DeepBrainSegUI-running-on-Windows-10.gif).
+The result should be similar to what you see in [the first](https://github.com/JordanMicahBennett/DeepBrainSeg/blob/master/DeepBrainSegUI-running-on-Windows-10.gif) and [second](https://github.com/JordanMicahBennett/DeepBrainSeg/blob/master/Segmentation_Inference%20+DeepBrainSegUI%20running%20on%20Windows%2010.gif) images of this readme.

 *Note well/tips*:
 ===========